MinistrBob/k8s_setup/README.md

 ### Running playbook k8s_setup.yml

+Note: All kubernetes packages are installed on all servers.
+They take up little space and don't interfere with anything, so separating the installation of packages into master and non-master doesn't make sense IMHO.
 This playbook does all the main work and fully prepares the cluster before it is initialized.

 ```bash